ahhreggi/json-table-visualizer/README.md

-# Leetcode SQL Visualizer
+# JSON Table Visualizer

-Produces a table given a JSON string containing its headers and values.
+Visualizes a table given as a JSON string containing its headers and values.
+Built for Leetcode's SQL problems.

+Multi-table support coming soon. :)

 Example:
 ```